Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing: Preprocessing Decoder

 \subsection{Local Syndrome Pattern Characteristics}

-In a circuit-level noise model, in addition to the data qubit and measurement errors of the phenomenological model, we must also consider check qubit initialization errors, data qubit idle errors, and CNOT gate errors.
-The initialization and idle errors are straightforward: their syndrome patterns match those of measurement and data qubit errors, so we can merge them into the standard phenomenological model.
+In the design of preprocessing decoder, one key challenge is how to detect likely error events using only local syndrome information.
+To address this challenge, we analyze the syndrome patterns generated by single error events under the circuit-level noise model.
+These patterns can be roughly divided into three types: data errors, measurement errors, and hook errors.
+In preprocessing decoder, we focus on detecting single qubit data errors.
+Compared with hook errors, data errors are easier to identify, as hook errors can affect multiple data qubits and produce complex syndrome patterns.
+Compared with measurement errors, data errors are more reliable, since a single data qubit in QLDPC codes typically affects multiple check qubits, producing stronger and more distinguishable syndrome patterns.
+In contrast, many combinations of errors can be misidentified as measurement errors, leading to a high false detection rate.

-The truly non-trivial error sources are the CNOT gate errors: there are fifteen Pauli error types per gate, many of which lead to complex propagation patterns.
-Therefore, before designing a local syndrome preprocessing step for QLDPC codes, we first analyze how each type of CNOT gate error propagates through the circuit and identify the common syndrome signatures they produce.
-To illustrate this, we use BB code~\cite{bbcode}—a CSS code—as our running example and focus on the $Z$ check side of its syndrome extraction circuit (Figure~\ref{fig:bb_syndrome_circuit}).
-This subcircuit involves one data qubit and three $Z$ check qubits, each linked by CNOTs; measurements are repeated over three rounds, with each check qubit initialized to $\ket{0}$ at the start of each round.
+To help understand how we detect likely error events, we use the BB code as a running example and focus on the $Z$-check side of its syndrome extraction circuit (Figure~\ref{fig:bb_syndrome_circuit}).
+This subcircuit involves one data qubit and three $Z$ check qubits connected by CNOT gates.
+Measurements are repeated over three rounds, and each check qubit is initialized to $\ket{0}$ at the beginning of each round.

-\begin{enumerate} \item We start with the simplest scenario.
-In Figure~\ref{fig:bb_syndrome_circuit}\,(a), suppose an $XI$ gate error occurs at gate $P$, meaning an $X$ is applied to the control qubit~(data), and the target qubit~(check) remains unaffected.
-By comparing the outcomes of the three measurement rounds and applying XOR between them, we obtain detector values: 111 and 000.
-The XOR of these gives 111.
-This $XI$ gate error produces exactly the same syndrome as a direct $X$ error on the data qubit.
+We start with the simplest case.
+In Figure~\ref{fig:bb_syndrome_circuit}(a), suppose an $X$ error occurs on the data qubit.
+By comparing the outcomes of the three measurement rounds and applying XOR between consecutive rounds, we obtain detector values 111 and 000. \textbf{The XOR of detector values gives 111.} Next, we consider another case.
+In Figure~\ref{fig:bb_syndrome_circuit}(b), an $X$ error occurs at a different location on the data qubit.
+This can also be considered as an $X$ error on the control qubit of CNOT gate $P$.
+By comparing the measurement outcomes and applying XOR, we obtain detector values 011 and 100. \textbf{The XOR of these also gives 111.} Based on this analysis, we can systematically enumerate data-qubit errors at different locations in the BB code.
+We observe that the XOR of two consecutive detector values is always 111, and define this pattern as the "XOR = 111" signature.

-\item In Figure~\ref{fig:bb_syndrome_circuit}\,(b), an $XX$ gate error occurs on the same CNOT, applying an $X$ to both the control~(data) qubit and the target~(check) qubit.
-This results in detector outcomes 011 and 100, whose XOR is again 111.
-This error is equivalent to an $X$ error on the data qubit combined with a measurement error on the check qubit.